Free Skiing for 5th Graders

 Mt.
 Bachelor – Kids Ski Free

-This year Mt Bachelor is offering FREE Ski Tickets for all kids 12 and under, when their parents purchase tickets of 3 days or longer (with advanced purchase).
+Last year Mt Bachelor offered FREE Ski Tickets for all kids 12 and under, when their parents purchase tickets of 3 days or longer (with advanced purchase).
 Find the details on this program here.
+We are still waiting for them to announce this years program (will it be just 5th graders, or all kids 12 and under again).
+Keep an eye on their facebook page for that info to be announced.

 Here are the participating resorts::